-Public Hearing Notice: This item has been noticed on public websites, sent to affected entities and
+Public Hearing Notice: This item has been noticed on public websites, sent to affected entities and posted in three public locations at least 10 days prior to the Public Hearing.

 Request

 On behalf of Sandy City, the Community Development Department is proposing to amend Title 21, Land Development Code, Chapter 35, Appeals and Variances.
 The proposed amendments will bring the code up to date with the Utah Code by revising any requirement for a public hearing related to appeals and variances.
 The specific amendments to the Land Development Code are included as Exhibit "A" (red-lined version) and Exhibit "B" (clean version).